Roshanthraj/ErgonomicOfficeChair/README.md

 # Ergonomic Office Chair: Real-Time Posture Detection System

 It is a real-time posture detection tool designed to help users maintain healthy posture by identifying and alerting them to poor posture.
-Our system offers both a Python GUI application and a web-based solution to cater to different user preferences.
+My system offers both a Python GUI application and a web-based solution to cater to different user preferences.

 ## Project Overview